-Once a business has been created, Coddan advisors can assist in the drafting of a UK trade mark application to the IPO.
+Once a business has been created, our advisors can assist in the drafting of a UK trade mark application to the IPO.
 In the event that the trademark would also be required for overseas territories, we can assist with the extra formalities that are involved, such as a number of separate applications.
 If the name of the incorporated business is not suitable (under the IPO rules and guidelines), adjustments and alterations can be suggested to increase the chances of a successful outcome.
-One major factor in the process is that a genuine need for the UK trademark needs to be demonstrated, and having an existing incorporated company of the same name adds considerable weight.
+One major factor in the process is that a genuine need for the UK trade mark needs to be demonstrated, and having an existing incorporated company of the same name adds considerable weight.

-Company start-up with the British trademark registration online: at Coddan, our advisors have many years of experience in forming various types of companies - one of the most important decisions that a new business needs to make relates to its trading name for official Companies House records.
+Company start-up with the British trademark registration online: our advisors have many years of experience in forming various types of companies - one of the most important decisions that a new business needs to make relates to its trading name for official Companies House records.
 Unfortunately, many new business owners believe that registering a company name automatically protects it against unauthorised usage/copying - some even believe that a registered name and a trademark are the same.
 As far as the law is concerned, there is a clear distinction between a name and a trade mark, and they will need to be handled separately.

-Our specialists at Coddan are able to deal with the formalities that are necessary for registering a trade mark.
+Our specialists are able to deal with the formalities that are necessary for registering a trade mark.
 In the United Kingdom, trademarks are the responsibility of the Intellectual Property Office (IPO), and any application needs to be made directly to them.

 After the successful formation of a company with us, we can proceed to suggest terms that could be protected as a trademark.
-The IPO publishes a very specific set of guidelines for getting company terms accepted, and if dealing with this authority directly is a daunting prospect, we will take care of everything as part of the Coddan service.
+The IPO publishes a very specific set of guidelines for getting company terms accepted, and if dealing with this authority directly is a daunting prospect, we will take care of everything as part of our service.